alakajam-team/alakajam/server/docs/article-data/kajam-rules.md

 On each Ranked game you play, you will get to rate **a single aspect of the game, being the topic of the month**.
 You won't even see an *Overall* rating category, so making a finished, polished game with enough contents is not necessarily the goal!

-Unranked games won't get ratings but can expect as much plays & feedback as the others.
+*Open* division games won't get ratings but can expect as much plays & feedback as the others.

 ## What is allowed/not allowed?